caryoscelus/heavy-bright-sun-wip/chapters/009-chapter-ninth.md

 Watching winter dawn from the pedestrian bridge over railway station wasn't something i had been doing very often.
 As a matter of fact, that day it was the first time i did so.
-The picture was pretty impressive.
+The scenery was impressive to say the least.

-It wasn't the stereotypical "first sun rays emerged from the red horizon and lit the surroundings" or whatever is usually said about such occasions.
-In fact, we did not see neither sun nor its rays at all: the eastern sky was filled with clouds.
+It wasn't the stereotypical "first sun rays emerged from the red horizon and lit the surroundings" thing, or whatever is usually said about such occasions.
+We did not see neither sun nor its rays at all: the eastern sky was filled with clouds.
+They weren't too thick though; and the change from dark grey to yellowish grey to pink to bright yellow was beautiful.

-Still, those clouds weren't too thick and the change from dark grey to yellowish grey to pink to bright yellow was beautiful.
 And yet another thing was the ghost-looking town awakening.
 Old multi-storey apartment buildings first looked like simple black shadows, with only few lit windows.
 Then they started to turn grey, light in windows flipping on and off.
 And as they turned grey, their true state started to show.

 I wouldn't have been surprised if i would be told that town had been hit by war.
 Buildings were visibly disintegrating, some apparently abandoned, with empty